KSanthanesh/Yoga-Mindfulness/README.md

 - As a user i would like to know how to query my question to yoga centre.

 ### Business Vision
-The website is created to communicate to the public, the benefits of yoga and how to enrol in to the yoga training session.
+The website is created to communicate to the public, the benefits of yoga and how to enrol in to the yoga training session.<br>
-The yoga training is designed to learn and follow via online.
+The yoga training is designed to learn and follow via online.<br>
 Very experienced and well trained instructors are conducting the training session.
 The online training is designed for all age groups above 6 years old.
 The training is priced at affordable rate.
 The centre appreciate every feedback from the client.

 ### Purpose of Website